 You would then be charged $37.20 for your electricity usage, per Kentucky Power Company's electricity rate of $0.124/kWh.
 Your total savings would be $86.80.

 Under the proposed changes, the utility would pay you approximately 55% of the retail rate of electricity, or about $0.0682.
 You would be billed at the retail rate for all 1,000 kWh your home consumes.
 This means that you would be charged $124 for your electricity usage, and your total savings from solar would drop to $47.74.

 |Full Retail Net Metering||Kentucky Power Company Proposed Rate|

 |Bill Before Savings||$124||$124|

 In this example, the proposed net metering rate from Kentucky Power Company would not only raise your electric bill by more than triple -your savings would be cut by more than half.

 Why would the state prohibit Kentucky’s solar industry growth?

 Kentucky still has huge potential for growth in the solar industry.
 The state has been slower to adopt solar than other states and has been ranked 45th in the U.S. for solar installations.

-These net metering changes, along with the looming expiration of the federal tax credit could discourage home and business owners from going solar.
+These net metering changes could discourage home and business owners from going solar.